eicrud/eicrud/docs/microservices/configuration.md

 Tells your application instance to behave as a proxy and to directly forward requests to other microservices.

 If the target of a request is present in its services list, the application will not proxy the request but will run the controls and implementation instead.

-#### proxyAuthTo

-Tells your application to proxy login requests to a particular ms.

 #### url
 The url of the instance (where other microservices need to forward their requests).